MULTIMEDIA

 Why are these here, again?

-Long time fans of Daizenshuu EX (and VegettoEX's Home Page) will remember claims, maybe three years ago, that you would never see music videos on this site in any form, EVER.
+Long time fans of Daizenshuu EX (and VegettoEX's Home Page) will remember claims that you would never see music videos on this site in any form, EVER.
 Well, I guess I was wrong.
 Let me take a moment to explain WHY, however.
 Years back, I suppose you could say I was relatively ignorant as to the world of anime music videos, as were the vast majority of other website maintainers!
 We had no idea there was a (large) outside community of music video makers, who would send their creations to contests at anime conventions, etc. To me, "music videos" on DBZ sites were simply 160x120 poorly encoded MPEGs or RealVideo files using fansubbed footage (hey, sometimes people went out of their way to even use commercial VHS.. wow!)
 Some of these videos would have some neat timing every so often, or would even have a concept to them.
-However, it wasn't until I accidentally downloaded some *real* anime music videos (by people whom I now consider idols, teachers, and personal friends, no less) that I stumbled onto the world of real anime music videos.
+However, it wasn't until I accidentally downloaded some real anime music videos (by people whom I now consider idols, teachers, and personal friends, no less) that I stumbled onto the world of real anime music videos.
 These were creations that had a story to them, were of very nice quality, and simply had a much larger thought process put into them than anything I had seen before.

 I hope everyone enjoys what they find in this section of the site.
 If I've introduced you to something new, I assure you that it brings a smile to my face.
 If you're not new to the scene and are picking up some new works as you stumble in, all right!
 You'll find some excellent work by my friends in here, and maybe you'll even like one of my own.
 Regardless of who you are or where you came from, I hope you find something you like, and further, maybe even something that touches you.